San (singer): Magazine features

-On October 15, 2025 San was announced as the new Dolce & Gabbana Global Ambassador.

 Philanthropy

 San has supported local welfare initiatives in Namhae Village, including donations and has participated in community events such as the Namhae Spring Walk.

 In March 2023, he donated ₩5 million, the maximum amount allowed, to his hometown of Namhae through the Hometown Love Donation Program.
 The local government indicated that the funds were intended for regional development and youth welfare projects.

 In 2024, San made a second donation of ₩5 million through the same program.
 In recognition of his contribution, he received Hanwoo beef sets valued at ₩1.5 million from the local government, which he subsequently donated to 22 single-parent households in Namhae.

 In 2025, for the third consecutive year, San donated ₩5 million through the Hometown Love Donation Program.
 He told News1, "As an ambassador for Namhae County, I want to continue to do things that can be of help to my hometown".

-Public image
+Impact and influence

+San's performances have received attention on social media, particularly through short-form video platforms.
+During promotions for "Ice on My Teeth" in November 2024, his performance and styling led to the nickname "Duke of the North" (북부대공), referring to a character archetype commonly found in Korean romance-fantasy fiction.
+In 2026, performances of "Bad" were widely shared on Instagram and TikTok, with clips of San's choreography generating reaction and parody videos.
+The attention led to the nickname "Duke of the South" (남부대공), a counterpart to his earlier "Duke of the North" nickname.

+The attention surrounding San's performances coincided with a rise in the domestic chart performance of "Bad", which entered the Melon Top 100 at number 64 before rising to number 8.
+Korean media subsequently referred to the phenomenon surrounding San as the "Choi San syndrome" (최산 신드롬), while "Bad" continued to rise on the charts for more than a month.

 San has frequently appeared on the Korean Business Research Institute’s male celebrity brand reputation rankings, which measure online searches and engagement.
 He also has ranked repeatedly in the combined male and female idol brand reputation lists.

 San is known for his intense facial expressions and stage presence when dancing.

+In 2026, he was ranked at number 87 on VMan SEAs "SEA 100" list, which consists of men who are influential in Southeast Asia.